DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 Keep your marketing consistent.
 Don't change media.
 Don't change messages.
 Don't vary your graphic format.
 Change your offers and headlines and even your prices, if you wish, but do not change your identity.

 DON'T drop out of the public eye for long periods.
-Be prepared to put out the word consistantly - regularly.
+Be prepared to put out the word consistently - regularly.

-Instead of running a large newpaper ad once and a while, run many small ones freqeuently.
+Instead of running a large newspaper ad once and a while, run many small ones frequently.

 ### Subsequent